artkonekt/gears/docs/installation.md

 composer require konekt/gears
 ```

-The service provider and the aliases (facades) get registered automatically with Laravel 5.5.
+The service provider and the aliases (facades) get registered automatically with Laravel.

 If you want to register the package manually, add the following lines to `config/app.php`: